-1. Conferring and consulting with attorneys and their clients on issues of social work advocacy relevant to legal matters;

-- 2. Advocating on behalf of clients to secure appropriate and timely benefits, entitlements, and services from social and governmental agencies; - 3.
+- 1. Conferring and consulting with attorneys and their clients on issues of social work advocacy relevant to legal matters; - 2.
+Advocating on behalf of clients to secure appropriate and timely benefits, entitlements, and services from social and governmental agencies; - 3.
 Providing social services needs assessments, overseeing client services planning and implementing, and case management functions; - 4.
-Developing referral resources and providing clients with referrals appropriate to their service needs as related to the legal case and maintaining liaisons with referral resources, service providers, community agencies, private and public institutions; - 5.
-Developing service plans for and preparing clients to more effectively advocate on their own behalf; - Accompanying vulnerable clients to various venues relating to legal case or supporting referrals; e.g. court, appointments, ACS conferences, and meetings; - 7.
-Developing, conducting, and participating in outreach, education, and training with - a. community groups and agencies; - 8.
-Prepare necessary reports, proposals, and other documents relating to their work; - 9.
-Prepare letters, complete forms, and request documents to secure services for LS-NYC clients.
+Developing referral resources and providing clients with referrals appropriate to their service needs as related to the legal case, and maintaining liaisons with referral resources, service providers, community agencies, private and public institutions; - 5.
+Developing service plans for and preparing clients to more effectively advocate on their own behalf; - 6.
+Accompanying vulnerable clients to various venues relating to legal case or supporting referrals, e.g. court, appointments, ACS conferences, and meetings; - 7.
+Developing, conducting, and participating in outreach, education, and training with community groups and agencies; - 8.
+Preparing necessary reports, proposals, and other documents relating to their work; - 9.
+Preparing letters, completing forms, and requesting documents to secure services for LSNYC clients.

-A Social Worker will become a Senior Social Worker, pursuant to Section 15.2,when she/he has been employed as a social worker in this program for three years.
+A Social Worker will become a Senior Social Worker, pursuant to Section 15.2, when s/he has been employed as a Social Worker in this program for three (3) years.

-(V) Specialist
+(Z) Specialist

-The Specialist is an employee with recognized expertise in a particular specialty area of Legal Services work (including litigation skills).
+The Specialist is an employee with recognized expertise in a particular specialty area of legal services work (including litigation skills).
 A Specialist will not be responsible for supervision or management as defined by applicable labor law.
 In addition to the other responsibilities of his/her job category, a Specialist is responsible for some or all of the following tasks:

-- 1. Serving as a resource in the specialty area to other LS-NYC personnel and client and community groups; - 2.
+- 1. Serving as a resource in the specialty area to other LSNYC personnel and client and community groups; - 2.
 Assisting the Employer in all facets of training and regular updates in the specialty area; - 3.
 Participating as a consultant and/or co-counsel on major litigation in the specialty area; - 4.
 Preparing resource materials in the specialty area.

-It is understood that a Specialist will be permitted a reduced case load and intake duties to allow for the performance of the above tasks.
+It is understood that a Specialist will be permitted a reduced caseload and intake duties to allow for the performance of the above tasks.

-(W) Staff Accountant I
+(AA) Staff Accountant I